weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 - `textembedding-gecko-multilingual@001` (stable)
 - `textembedding-gecko-multilingual@latest` (public preview: an embeddings model designed to use a wide range of non-English languages.)

-The available model for Google AI Studio is:
+The available model for AI Studio is:
 - `embedding-gecko-001` (stable) (default)

 #### Task type